 There seems to be the misnomer that the only way to become more self-sufficient is to be loaded with money.
 Well, I can assure you from personal experience, such is NOT the case.
 It’s a matter of priorities, not paychecks.

-A few years ago my husband and I had just gone through a horrible financial set-back; while 2008 hit a lot of businesses, we managed to do quite well until…well, until a whole lot of things happened all at once.
-We closed up a business, walked away from over $2.5 million in contracts that were due to us, filed for bankruptcy, held garage sales, etc. etc. I can honestly say that I had never been lower.
+A few years ago my then husband and I had just gone through a horrible financial set-back; while 2008 hit a lot of businesses, we managed to do quite well until…well, until a whole lot of things happened all at once.
+We closed up a business, walked away from over $2.5 million in contracts that were due to us, (because THOSE people were impacted by the collapse so badly), filed for bankruptcy, held garage sales, etc. etc. I can honestly say that I had never been lower.
 Up until that time I couldn’t fathom anything more “failure oriented” than having to file bankruptcy!
 I kept praying I kept smiling and I kept hoping, but the rest of me just wasn’t buying it.
-I didn't want to DO anything anymore--not consult, not clean house--nothing.
-I stopped doing the things I needed to do for my own mental and physical health and, to be a bit vulnerable in sharing this, my husband started to worry after a few days of lengthy hours of watching reruns of Gilligan’s Island and Happy Days.
+I didn’t want to DO anything anymore–not consult, not clean house–nothing.
+I stopped doing the things I needed to do for my own mental and physical health and, to be a bit vulnerable in sharing this, my husband started to worry after a few days of lengthy hours of watching mindless television.
 So, he sat me down.
 Not 100% sure what we were going to do next he asked me a key question.
 He said “if money was not an issue, what would you love to do every day for work?”
 My answer?
 “I’d write and teach others to approach a self-sufficient lifestyle with peace and comfort in mind instead of panic and suffering.”
-My hubby paused for a moment and then said, “Then do it.
-I’ll take care of the bills.
+He paused for a moment and then said, “Then do it.
+I’ll take care of selling off assets to take care of the bills.
 You do what you love.
 At least one of us will be totally happy.”
-(Now that’s LOVE for ya!)
 He was right.
 I was happy and no one could get in the way of that because I wasn’t held hostage by any advertisers or customers.
 I could stay focused and true to what I really wanted to do.
 I’ve never felt more liberated and the funny thing that I discovered was that there’s always a way to earn a living doing what you love to do.
 With that attitude, we chose to learn from our complacency and never repeat those mistakes again; we moved forward; and we’ve really never had to suffer “without” since then.

 Another example was early on in this experiment.
 We continued to pray and somehow kept moving forward day after day.
 I learned how to be a superwoman with couponing, I was able to rely on my cooking skills, and I was always able to come up with odd jobs using the marketing and talent skills I had to pay the bills.
 One day I received some seemingly insignificant bit of information.
 The next thing I knew I had this crazy idea that we would start a business selling used plastic buckets.
 We bought them used and gooey and grimey, cleaned and sanitized them, and then sold them as used buckets to the large market of “food storage” fans in our area.
 One thing led to another and another and a full-fledged business that actually supported us was born.
 All we’ve ever wanted is something sufficient to pay the bills and to provide enough funds to increase our self-sufficiency supplies.